8 Awesome Lawn Mowing Designs You Should Try

 A classic crisscross pattern will make you feel like you’re at a baseball park.
 The effect is created by light that reflects off the blades of grass—blades bent toward you look dark, while blades bent in the opposite direction look lighter.
 Professionals make the pattern more pronounced by going over the grass blades with a weighted lawn roller, rolling them in the same direction they were mowed.
-Make safety a priority with these top 10 mowing safety tips.

 When it comes to lawn mowing designs, circles are an easy and efficient way to mow because it cuts down on all the 180-degree turns you do if you mow lines.
 Start at the edge and go in circles until you get to the middle of your lawn, or, mow a ring around a tree and keep mowing larger circles until you run out of lawn!
-Check out these 12 tricked-out lawn mowers you need to see.

 To create a zig-zag pattern on your lawn, start at the edge and make the pattern going in one direction.
 Then make a 180-degree turn and follow the pattern going back.
 The reflection of the light will help make the pattern more pronounced.
-Never do these 18 things to your lawn.

 This lawn mowing design from Scag Power Equipment shows varying lines, which are made more pronounced by the grass clippings left behind.
 Grass clippings left behind help add nutrients back into the soil which will benefit your grass.
 Learn why mowing height is so important for the health of your lawn.